What is a Cost-Benefit Analysis?

 Ease to get a job after graduation

 Go ahead and complete the table.
-Tough isn’t it.
-There are many items such as the beauty of the campus, ease to get a job after graduation, and extracurricular activities that are hard to give a monetary value.
+Tough isn't it.
+There are many items such as the beauty of the campus, ease to get a job after graduation, and extracurricular activities that are hard to quantify.
 Others like tuition, travel, housing, and scholarship are easy to value.

-The recent disagreement between Kentucky Senator Paul Rand and Attorney General Jeff Sessions illustrates the difficulty in placing a monetary value on different policies.
-Recently AG Sessions instructed prosecutors to “pursue the most serious readily provable offense” and that these “carry the most substantial guidelines sentences, including mandatory minimum sentences.”
+In 2017 Kentucky Paul Rand and Attorney General Jeff Sessoms disagreed on the monetary value of different policies.
+Their disagreement illustrates the difficulty in quantifying costs and benefits.
+AG Sessions instructed prosecutors to "pursue the most serious readily provable offense" and that these "carry the most substantial guidelines sentences, including mandatory minimum sentences."
 (May 10, 2017 Memo to Federal Prosecutors

 ) This means that convicted non-violent drug abusers may be sentenced to very long prison terms.
 This reverses a policy by Attorney General Holder under the Obama administration that concluded that lengthy prison terms for low-risk inmates was too costly both in terms of money spent on incarceration and the cost to the inmate and family.
 In other words, the penalty does not fit the crime.
 Senator Paul Rand of Kentucky disagrees with Attorney General Session's policy.
 (CNN

 ) I assume each has done their own cost-benefit analysis and have reached different conclusions of what is in the best interest of the United States.
 Most studies conclude that the cost of incarceration is higher than the cost of rehab.
 The Bureau of Prisons

 reported in 2015 that the average cost to incarcerate an inmate is $30,620 per year.
 A study by the National Institute of Health